DovieW/obsidian-android-sync/README.md

 All vaults will sync at 4am every day using a Tasker profile.
 ## Notes
-- The individual vault icons to open specific vaults is a bit slow in my experience.
+- The individual vault icons to open specific vaults can be a bit slow.
 I've tried different ways to open a vault.
 Faster ways had one of two problems.
-Either it would open vault but then if you left the app, it would not appear in the recents list.
-Or, it would load the app, load the last vault used, then, load the vault you wanted which ends up being slower then the current method.
-You can find almost all the methods I tried in the Open Vault task.
+Either it would open the vault correctly, but then if you left the app, it would not appear in the recents list.
+Or, it would load the app, load the last vault used, then load the vault you wanted which ends up being slower then the current method.
+You can find almost all the methods I tried in the Open Vault task (they are disabled).
 - If you prefer, you can have a popup menu (a scene or list dialog for example), to combine all the actions or vaults into one icon on your home screen.
 - You should get a notification if a sync fails.
 To disable this, disable the Sync Error Notification profile.